-Jiuzhaigou Valley and Nature Reserve, deep in the Minshan Mountains, is a veritable fairyland, resplendent with blooming orchids, 220 species of singing birds, primeval forests and cascading waterfalls.
-Jiuzhaigou translates to “valley of nine villages,” and traditional Tibetan dwellings, their walls displaying vivid, hand-painted motifs, are nestled into the mountainside amid fluttering prayer flags.
-A UNESCO World Heritage Site and World Biosphere Reserve, this national park’s many turquoise springs hold tales of mystic origins.
-According to one Chinese legend, a goddess dropped her mirror here, and the shattered pieces fell down the mountainside to form iridescent rivers and lakes.
-Folklore tells of fairy maidens who colored the terraced limestone pools bright shades with their cosmetics.
-The mountain deity Semo is said to have washed and combed her hair at Five-Color Pond, the god Dage bringing her water daily in an act of devotion.
-One aquamarine lake, Wolong Hai, has a calcareous dike running through the basin that supposedly resembles a sleeping dragon.
-Stories have also been spun of a Loch Ness-type monster, which is said to lurk in the shimmering waters of Long Lake at the head of the valley.
+The Minshan Mountains are a veritable fairyland, resplendent with blooming orchids, singing birds, primeval forests and cascading waterfalls.
+Traditional Tibetan dwellings, their walls displaying vivid, hand-painted motifs, are nestled into the mountainside amid fluttering prayer flags.
+Turquoise springs hold tales of mystic origins, from deities to sleeping dragons.
+According to one Chinese legend, a goddess dropped her mirror and the shattered pieces fell down the mountainside to form iridescent rivers and lakes.
+Folklore also tells of fairy maidens who colored the terraced limestone pools found here bright shades with their cosmetics.

 Even China’s most famous animal resident, the giant panda, has a mythology surrounding it.
 Chinese folklore recounts the story of a young girl who befriended the pandas.
 She sadly passed away, and the bears were so overcome with sorrow that their black armbands rubbed off as they wept and hugged one another, leaving dark marks around their eyes, ears, shoulders and legs.
 This is said to be the reason for the panda’s unique coloring.
 See giant pandas and hear more ancient legends on a Nature Odyssey to the Wild Side of China with Natural Habitat Adventures.